Tag Archives: Victoria

 Camosun Calendar of Events

-2. Local Library and Book Store Public Events – go to a book reading, signing together or attend a special presentation presented to your community!
+2. City, Local Library and Bookstore Public Events – go to a book reading and signing together or attend a special presentation presented in your community!

 Greater Victoria Public Library